Jane Eyre by Charlotte Bronte Deluxe Edition Chapter 7.

 her the shape that he given to all of us; no signal deformity points her

-out as a marked character.
+marked character.
 Who would think that the Evil One had already

 found a servant and agent in her?
 Yet such, I grieve to say, is the case."